jhw-dut/P4Struct/README.md

   Step 4: Finally, you can start using it.

-## Note:This is an initial version which may contain numerous bugs.Please contact me promptly if you encounter any issues.
+Note-1: This is an initial version which may contain numerous bugs.

+Note-2: Please contact me promptly if you encounter any issues.

-## Programmed by: Huaiwang Ji
+Programmed by: Huaiwang Ji

-## Contact information: jihuaiwang@outlook.com
+Contact information: <jihuaiwang@outlook.com>